JanNeuendorf/zipurat/README.md

 ### The format

 zipurat uses its own binary format.
 It is, however really easy to understand.

-The index file is a json file that contains the keys:

-- mapping which is a dictionary of filepaths to numbers.
-- hashes which is a dictionary of numbers to blake3 hashes.

-Different paths can map to the same number.
+It is detailed in ...todo!

 ## The name